dseguy/php-error-messages/messages/optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.rst

 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.html","url":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.html","name":"Optional parameter %s declared before required parameter %s is implicitly treated as a required parameter","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 11 Nov 2024 21:38:58 +0000","dateModified":"Mon, 11 Nov 2024 21:38:58 +0000","description":"An optional parameter has a default value, while a required parameter doesn't","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-tips.readthedocs.io\/en\/latest\/tips\/optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.html","url":"https:\/\/php-errors.readthedocs.io\/en\/latest\/tips\/optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.html","name":"Optional parameter %s declared before required parameter %s is implicitly treated as a required parameter","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Sun, 16 Feb 2025 12:23:23 +0000","dateModified":"Sun, 16 Feb 2025 12:23:23 +0000","description":"An optional parameter has a default value, while a required parameter doesn't","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-tips.readthedocs.io\/en\/latest\/tips\/optional-parameter-$%s-declared-before-required-parameter-$%s-is-implicitly-treated-as-a-required-parameter.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Description
 ___________

 An optional parameter has a default value, while a required parameter doesn't.
 In a method signature, PHP recommends to set the required parameters first, then the optional parameter.

 When this is not the case, PHP is unable to understand if an argument has to be assigned to a parameter, or if it can be skipped, and assigned to the next required.
 When this happens, any required parameter makes previously defined parameter also required.

 Example
 _______